Philip D Zimmerman Visiting Scholar of History

 I am a museum and decorative arts consultant, author, researcher, and teacher.
 My expertise lies in early American decorative arts, material culture, and related areas.
-In addition to work-related activities, I have served as a commissioner of the Pennsylvania Historical & Museum Commission since 2016 and a trustee of Preservation Pennsylvania for many years.
+In addition to work-related activities, I served as a commissioner of the Pennsylvania Historical & Museum Commission from 2016 to 2023 and was a trustee of Preservation Pennsylvania for many years until 2020.

 In 1992, I left full-time museum employment to start my own museum and decorative arts consulting business.
 The decades since have given me an extraordinary opportunity to engage in several long-term museum projects that drew on and enhanced my museum experiences.
 My first major client was the New-York Historical Society for whom I worked almost five years as it worked through and out of near bankruptcy and dissolution.
 While there I served as the institution’s representative to the New York State Attorney General’s Office and, with their approval, negotiated the first “pre-empt” auction of Society collections to occur in this country.
-As part of the financial stabilization plan, I chaired the staff committee charged with identifying objects valued at about $20 million to be deaccessioned.
+As part of the financial stabilization plan, I chaired the staff committee charged with identifying objects valued at about $20 million to be deaccessioned and sold to establish an endowment for care of collections.
 As the Society slowly worked through its financial difficulties, I also wrote the design concept for visible storage and on-line access for all of that extraordinary institution’s museum collections.

 The years since have included several large museum collection-based research projects and many smaller projects and consultancies.
 I added part-time teaching: American furniture courses in the New York University Appraisal Studies Program (1997-2017) and a material culture introductory course in the Bard Graduate Center for Study of the Decorative Arts (1996-2004).
 From 2012 to 2018, I taught “Museum Mysteries” courses through the Phillips Museum at Franklin & Marshall College, in addition to consulting.